davidclin/my-cheatsheet/README.md

 # How to strip characters from aws s3 ls command using cut
 <pre>
-$ aws s3 ls | cut 20-        This displays everything to the right starting at the 20 character
+$ aws s3 ls | cut -c 20-        This displays everything to the right starting at the 20 character
-$ aws s3 ls | cut -20        This displays the first 20 characters of each line
+$ aws s3 ls | cut -c 20        This displays the first 20 characters of each line

 This approach can also be used for other simple output.
 </pre>